nkinney06/BellmansForestGA/README.md

 TO DO
 refacor the code to parallelize.
 Unfortunately, not enough forethrought was put into running in parallel, on the other hand, refactoring is not terribly difficult.
 I may also refator to take advantage of cuda C. Thus, this program is simply a proof of concept in its current form.
 With better data structures, I suspect cuda C could speed up the program 100 fold.
+But I'm doing other shit right now and will get to it later.
+This code does not preform particularly at the moment but provides a foundation.
+I'f you'd like to use this code academically let me know.

 WHAT THIS PROGRAM DOES
 A genetic algorithm approach to solving Bellman's lost-in-a-forest problem written in C. This was a weekend project that I might revisit in the near future.